wirshingh/mitos-hydra-loop/README.md

     After the '=' paste the full path to the directory with mitochondrial contigs in '.fasta' format.

 2. SAMPLEDIR_BASE="path the base project directory.
-Output files will be here"
+This is where the results will go."

     After the '=' paste the full path to base directory.